peta/turtle.tmbundle/README.md

 See [Screenshots](#screenshots)

-#### Roadmap

-+ Extract individuals (for both, autocompletion and documentation)
-+ Work out documentation component
-	+ Display resource documentation as HTML text (with clickable links to official sources) in a notification window
-+ Polish language grammar
-+ Add additional caching layer for speeding up things (vanilla MacOS Ruby 1.8.7 has only sloooow REXML module)
-+ Convert RDF/S and OWL documents from XML into Turtle and "link" resource identifiers to them, so that users can jump/navigate across all involved documents
-+ To be fixed
-	+ Fix PN_LOCAL pattern so that semicolons inside POLs are marked up as terminators

 ## Language grammar

 The language grammar now covers the official W3C parser spec (as proposed in the latest CR released on Feb 19th 2013).
 However, there are still one/two particularities that differ, but you shouldn't notice them during your daily work.
 In the case you notice some weird behaviour (most obvious sign: broken syntax highlighting), please file a bug in the [project's issue tracker](https://github.com/peta/turtle.tmbundle/issues "Here at GitHub").